Hanover-CS/HC17-MaggieKleiman-SeniorProject/README.md

     In the lower-left corner, click the Add button (+) .

     Choose Add Apple ID from the pop-up menu.

+    In the dialog that appears, enter your Apple ID and password, and click Sign In.

+    If you don’t have an Apple ID, click Create Apple ID in the lower-left corner of the dialog.
+After you create an Apple ID, perform these steps again to add your Apple ID to Xcode.

-#### To download the specific hc07-WateringHole project from my repository
+#### To download the specific hc07-WateringHole project from my repository:

     Go to Window >> Welcome to xCode

     Click on the **Check out an existing project** button on the left hand side.

-    Then enter the details for the repository you want to access.
+    Then enter the details for the repository you want to access

-    ***After installing the designated repository, you can run the application either from an iOS device or the Xcode simmulator.
+#### To launch your app on a connected device:

+    Connect the device to your Mac.

+    In the project navigator, choose your device from the destination Scheme pop-up menu.

+    Click the Run button.
+Xcode installs the app on the device before launching the app.

+    If a “No matching provisioning profile found” warning message appears under the Team pop-up menu, click the Fix Issue button.

+    If you connect a device that isn’t in the team provisioning profile, Xcode needs to add it to the team provisioning profile before it       can launch the app on the device

 ### Contact Information: